 - Deducting money from your workers’ wages in order to pay for insurance premiums.

-Another common type of employer fraud is when you misrepresent your workers’ job duties in an effort to pay less expensive premiums.
+Another common type of employer fraud is when an employer misrepresents their workers’ job duties in an effort to pay lower premiums.

 Example: Mac’s employee Tom carries inventory around his warehouse, which involves climbing tall ladders and lifting heavy items.
 However, Mac reports to his workers’ compensation insurance carrier that Tom has a desk job.
 Since Mac lied to the carrier in order to pay a cheaper premium, Mac could be criminally liable for workers’ compensation fraud.